RAPC-RSC2026/RAPC-RSC2026.github.io/index.markdown

 The hotel is located on the University of Birmingham Campus, and is a short <10 min walk away from the Molecualr Sciences Building.

 # Registration
 The meeting is intended for individuals recently (last ~3 years) appointed to independent positions (including Fellowships) at a UK-based institution, in the broad area of physical chemistry.

 Interested colleagues should submit an expression of interest via the form here: <a href=" https://forms.office.com/e/edYwndEgfg
 ">Expression of Interest</a>

-Note there is a small registration fee of £30 if offered a place, which will include lunch, coffee breaks, symposium dinner, and acommodation for non-local participants.
+Note there is a nominal registration fee of £30 if offered a place, which will include lunch, coffee breaks, symposium dinner, and acommodation for non-local participants.

 # Organising Team